Mulberry, Georgia

 City in Gwinnett County, Georgia, U.S.

 Mulberry is a city in northeastern Gwinnett County, in the U.S. state of Georgia.
 It was created in 2024.
 As of the 2020 census, the city had a population of 39,560 in the areas it first incorporated.
-It is now around 28 sqmi making it the largest city in Gwinnett County by total area.
+It is now around 28 sqmi, making it the largest city in Gwinnett County by total area.

 History

-A post office called Mulberry was established in 1838, and remained in operation until 1914.
-The community was named for mulberry trees near the original town site.